-Like all medicines, sodium valproate may cause some possible side effects but not everyone experiences them.
+Like all medications, sodium valproate may cause some possible side effects but not everyone experiences them.
 Consult your healthcare professional if any of the side effects lasts more than a few days or become severe and bothersome.

 The common side effects of sodium valproate include: